aldi-f/hermes/docs/architecture.md

 Rule matching with OR logic:

 ```
-Group "oxygen":
+Group "team-a":
-  namespace == "oxygen" OR namespace == "dhc"
+  namespace == "namespace-a" OR namespace == "namespace-b"
-  OR container =~ "oxygen-.*"
+  OR container =~ "container-a-.*"
-  OR queueName contains "oxygen"
+  OR queueName contains "queue-a"
 ```

 Supported match types: